shafairza/dashboardshafa/README.md

 ---

-**Note:** This dashboard works in both demo mode (simulation) and production mode (with actual ML models).
-The demo mode is perfect for testing and development, while production mode provides real model predictions.
+**Note:** This dashboard works in production mode (with actual ML and DL models).
+The production mode provides real model predictions by creator.